vanessapolliard/hiv-incidence-linear-regression/README.md

 Note that this will announce your score on Slack to everybody else, so you should do this only when you feel you have a high-quality solution.

-To decide whether you have such a solution, you should do cross-validation using data only from the training data.